Last Updated on November 24, 2020 by Oddmund Groette

 Surely all this must be a bubble?
 I think so.
 It just takes a long time for it to burst.
 But it will, sooner or later.
 The central banks are building bubbles after bubbles!
 Let me explain, using the FED and the US as an example:

 I’m no fan of the central banking system of printing money out of thin air.
-As far as I can see Bernanke and other central bankers are now on their way of creating the mother of all bubbles: the government bonds.
+As far as I can see Bernanke and other central bankers are now on their way to creating the mother of all bubbles: the government bonds.
 Here is a summary of what the FED has done over the last 20 years.
 It’s not pretty:

 In 1990-92, in response to a recession, the Fed slashed rates.
 As far as I can see this created a bubble in the bond market by encouraging leverage.
 In 1994 this “bubble” burst.
 In 1995, in response to a financial crisis in Mexico, the Fed bailed out a bunch of investors.
-This created more moral hazard and helped contribute to a bubble and the subseqeunt meltdown in emerging markets, and later the LTCM disaster in 1998.
+This created more moral hazard and helped contribute to a bubble and the subsequent meltdown in emerging markets, and later the LTCM disaster in 1998.
 The Fed slashed rates again, and this might have caused tech stocks to go into an even bigger bubble, exacerbated by further injections of liquidity in anticipation of the Y2K “problem” (it turned out to be a non-problem).
 This caused the greatest stock bubble in US market history (?).
 Now, 12 years later, Nasdaq is still more than 40% lower.
 Later this was exacerbated by the terror in 2001.
 When World Trade Center crashed, Greenspan slashed rates to 1% and kept them there for over 2 years after the “recession” ended.
 This caused the biggest real estate bubble in the US since WWII, which in turn caused the financial crisis in 2008 and the bankruptcy of Lehman Brothers.
-Due to low interest rates the financial industry grew out of proportions compared to the “real” economy.
+Due to low interest rates the financial industry grew out of proportion compared to the “real” economy.

 The falling interest rates since the beginning of the 90s have created too much leverage and too little saving.
-Greenspan’s policies caused huge leveraged investments in artificially strong assets, particularly real estate, bond and equities, since low interest rates prevent savings and encourage leveraging capital (as credit is cheap).
-This caused America to issue massive debt, but they used this to finance further consumption rather than production, increased productivity or industry.
+Greenspan’s policies caused huge leveraged investments in artificially strong assets, particularly real estate, bonds and equities since low interest rates prevent savings and encourage leveraging capital (as credit is cheap).
+This caused America to issue massive debt, but they used this to finance further consumption rather than production, increased productivity, or industry.
 This led to the formation of a debt bubble, as the United States entered a cycle of consuming foreign exports, issuing debt to its trade partners, and using the debt to consume more of their exports.
 A vicious circle.

 As far as I can see, the central bank is the main culprit behind all these bubbles.
 Of course, there are a lot of factors, but the Fed artificially and needlessly causes bubble after bubble by printing money (and creating moral hazard), which causes bust after bust, which in turn responds to more bubble inflating.
 The bad investors need to lose money, not to be handed aid.